Yangtze River By The Hudson Bay

 Written on the wall: "Building #6 (6号楼)"

-The remains of the original hospital walls by East Wing (left and center photos), and a clear stretch on the west side of the WLH Building (right photo and see the diagram below right) with staff housings right behind it, while encircling a small parking lot.
+The remains of the original hospital walls by the East Wing (left and center photos), and a clear stretch on the west side of the WLH Building (right photo and see the diagram below right) with staff housing right behind it, while encircling a small parking lot.

 MY REFLECTIONS.
 By now, I had already spent a better part of the day walking around this old building and its surroundings.
-The day was cloudy, but at times there was a steady and cold drizzle due to Typhoon Haima, which forced me to duck into a shop and wait when it got too wet.
-I was not sure how I would have felt seeing all of this, after spending so much time this past year looking at the old photographs from The Perkins Family Collection.
+The day was cloudy, but at times it was cold and drizzly due to Typhoon Haima, so I ducked into a shop and waited when it got too wet.
+I was not sure how I would have felt seeing all of this after spending so much time this past year looking at the old photographs from The Perkins Family Collection.

 I guess the weather decided it for me.

-I don't dislike the gray-colored plaster they used to cover up the old building, as it matches well with the original red roof, and that they did a fine job of making the building look both natural and close to what it had looked like.
+I don't dislike the gray plaster they used to cover the old building, as it matches well with the original red roof, and they did a fine job of making the building look both natural and close to its original appearance.
 But this color just seemed to add another shade to an already depressed feeling, especially when strolling past these old walls.
 They say walls remember – but walls can also talk - you know.

-I appreciated that no one seemed to mind that I had been there for hours walking around and snapping photos.
+I appreciated that no one seemed to mind that I had been there for hours, walking around and snapping photos.
 A few elderly patients sitting in the garden were rather amused that I was so into those trees and the sign by them.
-Even when I entered into the East Wing from a side door to snap a photo of the old wooden stairway, a nurse only quizzically stared at me before walking away.
-I took a good look at the hallway as her shadow disappeared into one of the patient's rooms on the first floor.
-I then decided to stop "exploring" the interior of the building.
+Even when I entered the East Wing from a side door to snap a photo of the old wooden stairway, a nurse only quizzically stared at me before walking away.
+I took a good look at the hallway as her shadow disappeared into one of the patients' rooms on the first floor.
+I then decided to stop "exploring" the building's interior.

 Oh yes, I nearly forgot.